BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   shields, oz kits) into the global "legendary" loot pools, so you'll start seeing those much more frequently.
 * Makes Moonstones drop 2x more often
+* Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)
+* Legendary/Unique weapons are guaranteed to have Luneshine, unless they have specific custom accessories in that slot (ie: Marek's Mouth, Cry Baby, Longnail, Heartfull Splodger, and Cutie Killer)

 Compatibility
 -------------